webapibook/WebApiBook.Hosting/README.md

 WebApiBook.Hosting
 ==================

-Examples for the hosting chapters
+Examples for the hosting chapter